rthornton128/gocalc/README.md

 arguments.
 Supplying the incorrect number of arguments to this methods will result in a parsing error.

-*There currently exists a bug with user methods where this is not true.
-At present, user methods will discard extra arguments, or fail (sometimes silently), if there are not enough.
-This will be fixed in the future.*

 4 - License
 ===========